Crate Day in middle of pandemic puts pressure on already stretched ED staff - NZ Herald

 "The key drivers of drinking are price, availability and advertising.
 Alcohol is sold more cheaply and there are many [liquor stores] around.
 We live in a society that is so pro-alcohol, you have to explain why you are not drinking ... why you are not taking a drug."

-Crate Day fan Mark Everson makes society responsible for the negative connotation of the day.
+Crate Day fan Marc Everson makes society responsible for the negative connotation of the day.
 "The Kiwi drinking culture took it there.
 When it started, it was a positive thing."

 He says to him the day was not so much about alcohol.
 "I'm from Waihī Beach, so for me, Crate Day is the symbol of the start of summer.
 Although it's called Crate Day the majority of people [I know] are not focused on getting drunk.
 I never had a negative first-hand experience, [me and my mates] are chill."